Azzoz06/DSX-Local-Telco-Churn/README.md

 4. Follow instructions in the notebook to add project token
 5. Optional: deploy Telco Churn UI application: instructions in the WebApp folder.
 Or you can use this deployed UI: https://predictcustomerchurnel.mybluemix.net/
 6. If you would like to show Model Management - create several deployments from this or different notebooks
+7. Optionally, watch a [video](https://ibm.box.com/s/9u40d8ug8paajh35ars0vtvhj48964wb) of the presentation and demo

 **Demo**
 1. Follow the agenda in the presentation
 2. During the demo show capabilities of DSX in the context of Telco Churn use case
    * Start with the overview of the use case and optionally the Telco Churn UI
    * Log in to DSX Local and create a new project